mikelyou/mikelyou.github.io/_posts/2020-01-09-python-learning-10-common-datatype.md

 <!-- more -->

->Note: From this section(\#10), the reference is no longer [Python-100-Days](https://github.com/jackfrued/Python-100-Days), but **[ethan-funny/explore-python](https://github.com/ethan-funny/explore-python)**.
+>Note: From this section(\#10), the main reference is no longer [Python-100-Days](https://github.com/jackfrued/Python-100-Days), but **[ethan-funny/explore-python](https://github.com/ethan-funny/explore-python)**.
 This two series may overlap.
 Depending on the necessity, these two series may be merged into one, and old posts may be deleted.

 ## Catalog：